- Docket No.

 Why this Matters:

-The plaintiffs allege that National Institute of Health’s (NIH) termination of large numbers of grants and refusal to consider pending grant applications based on grants’ connection with forbidden terms, such as “gender identity,” “diversity, equity, and inclusion,” violate the Administrative Procedure Act, the Fifth Amendment, and the separation of powers principle powers.
-NIH funding has led to breakthrough scientific discoveries that have been critical to minimizing death and disease and closing gaps in health.
+The plaintiffs allege that the National Institutes of Health’s (NIH) termination of large numbers of grants and refusal to consider pending grant applications based on grants’ connection with forbidden terms, such as “gender identity,” “diversity, equity, and inclusion,” violate the Administrative Procedure Act, the Spending Clause, and separation of powers.
+This appeal addresses whether the district court erred in issuing a partial final decision against the defendants.

 Potential Impact:

-Curtailing biomedical and behavioral research based on vague notions of “gender identity” and “diversity, equity, and inclusion” will delay scientific advancement and exacerbate health disparities.
+Curtailing scientific research based on vague notions of “gender identity” and “diversity, equity, and inclusion” will delay scientific advancement and exacerbate health disparities.

-- PLAINTIFF STATES' OPPOSITION TO DEFENDANTS' MOTION FOR A STAY PENDING APPEAL (Jul 8, 2025)
+- PLAINTIFFS' RESPONSE TO MOTION FOR STAY PENDING APPEAL (Jul 8, 2025)

-- TIME SENSITIVE MOTION FOR STAY PENDING APPEAL AND IMMEDIATE ADMINISTRATIVE STAY (Jul 3, 2025)
+- DEFENDANTS' MOTION FOR STAY PENDING APPEAL AND IMMEDIATE ADMINISTRATIVE STAY (Jul 3, 2025)